tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 | Paragraph | Text |
 ```

-## Lists
+### Lists

-Use ordered list when describing a procedure or when a user needs to take an action before taking another, such as a tutorial.
-Use unordered lists for defintions and when the order of the data doesn't matter.
+ * Ordered list - Use an ordered list when describing a procedure or when a user needs to take an action before taking another, such as a tutorial.
+ * Unordered list - Use unordered lists for definitions and when the order of the data doesn't matter.

-- Capitalize the initial letter in each list item and use a period to end a list item only if the item is a complete sentence
+* Capitalize the initial letter in each list item and use a period to end a list item only if the item is a complete sentence .
-- If using a list for defintions, then bold the definition.
+* If using a list for definitions, then bold the definition.
-- Use a lead in sentence for lists with a colon.
+* Use a lead in sentence for lists with a colon.

 **Do**